Check out the 2023 Fruita Trail Half racer photos.

 What Supplies Are Offered at the Aid Stations?

-At the aid stations, racers will receive Hammer gels, HEED by Hammer Nutrition, water, skittles, and potato chips.
+At the aid stations, racers will receive gels, sports drink, water, skittles, and potato chips.
 Aspirin, ibuprofen, and other NSAIDS will not be provided.
 And to reduce waste, cups will not be provided at the aid stations.

 Radio contact will be available at all aid stations and each one will have the necessary medical materials to nurse any bumps, cuts, bruises, and/or blisters.